Tureckiy-zart/TUI/docs/architecture/DOCUMENTATION_CANON_LOCK.md

 - ❌ **NEVER** reference archived documents for canonical rules
 - ❌ **NEVER** use archived documents for AI/Cursor context
 - ✅ **ONLY** consult `docs_archive/` for historical reference (if explicitly requested)

 ---

+## Documentation Structure Freeze

+**Status:** 🔒 **FROZEN**
+**Date:** 2025-01-27
+**Purpose:** Prevent structural drift and ensure all documentation changes respect canonical organization

+### Freeze Declaration

+The current structure of `docs/` directory is **FROZEN** and **CANONICAL**.
+This structure represents the single source of truth for documentation organization.

+**The following top-level directories are FROZEN:**

+1. **`docs/architecture/`** - Authority Contracts, Architecture Rules, Locks, and architectural guidelines
+   - **Purpose:** Contains immutable LAW documents and active GUIDE documents
+   - **Boundary:** Architecture rules and authority contracts ONLY
+   - **Forbidden:** Reference documentation, reports, or service documents

+2. **`docs/reference/`** - API references, integration guides, typing standards, and usage examples
+   - **Purpose:** Developer-facing reference material
+   - **Boundary:** API documentation, integration guides, typing standards ONLY
+   - **Forbidden:** Architecture rules or internal service documents

+3. **`docs/governance/`** - Governance review cycles and review templates
+   - **Purpose:** Governance processes and review reports
+   - **Boundary:** Governance workflows and review documentation ONLY
+   - **Forbidden:** Architecture rules or primary reading route documents

+4. **`docs/workflows/`** - Process workflows, checklists, and library maturity system
+   - **Purpose:** Process definitions, workflows, and task management
+   - **Boundary:** Workflow definitions and process documentation ONLY
+   - **Forbidden:** Architecture rules or reference documentation

+5. **`docs/reports/`** - Reports and audit documentation
+   - **Purpose:** Historical reports and audit analyses
+   - **Boundary:** Project reports and audit documentation ONLY
+   - **Forbidden:** Primary reading route documents or architecture rules

+6. **`docs/migrations/`** - Migration documentation
+   - **Purpose:** Historical migration context and reports
+   - **Boundary:** Migration documentation ONLY
+   - **Forbidden:** Primary reading route documents or active architecture rules

+7. **`docs/_internal/`** - Internal service documents (AI context only)
+   - **Purpose:** AI/Assistant-specific context and documentation
+   - **Boundary:** Service documents for AI context ONLY
+   - **Forbidden:** Reader-facing documentation or architecture rules

+8. **`docs/archive/`** - Archived documentation (if exists)
+   - **Purpose:** Non-canonical, archived documentation
+   - **Boundary:** Historical and deprecated documentation ONLY
+   - **Forbidden:** Active canonical documentation

+### Structural Change Policy

+**CRITICAL RULE:** Any structural changes to `docs/` directory structure **MUST** be made through modification of this document (`DOCUMENTATION_CANON_LOCK.md`) first.

+**Process for Structural Changes:**

+1. **Proposal Phase:**
+   - Document the proposed structural change
+   - Justify why the change is architecturally necessary
+   - Identify which documents will be affected

+2. **Lock Update Phase:**
+   - Update this document (`DOCUMENTATION_CANON_LOCK.md`) to reflect the new structure
+   - Update the "Canonical Structure" section
+   - Update the "Documentation Structure Freeze" section
+   - Document the purpose and boundaries of any new directories

+3. **Implementation Phase:**
+   - Only after lock document is updated, implement the structural change
+   - Move files according to the updated structure
+   - Update all cross-references and links

+4. **Verification Phase:**
+   - Verify all files are in their canonical locations
+   - Verify all links are valid
+   - Verify no files are in unauthorized locations

+**Forbidden Without Lock Update:**

+- ❌ Creating new top-level directories in `docs/`
+- ❌ Moving documents between top-level directories
+- ❌ Placing reader-facing documents in `_internal/`
+- ❌ Placing architecture rules in `reference/`
+- ❌ Placing reference documentation in `architecture/`
+- ❌ Any structural change without first updating this lock document

+### Enforcement Rules

+**If a document violates structure:**
+- The document is considered **non-canonical**
+- The placement is considered an **error**
+- The document must be moved to its canonical location

+**If a file is placed outside its section:**
+- This is a **structural violation**
+- The file must be moved to the correct canonical location
+- All references must be updated

+**If a new directory is needed:**
+- The lock document (`DOCUMENTATION_CANON_LOCK.md`) **MUST** be updated first
+- The new directory's purpose and boundaries **MUST** be documented
+- Only after lock update can the directory be created

+**Priority Principle:**
+- **Architecture and Governance have priority over convenience**
+- Structural stability is more important than temporary convenience
+- All structural changes require architectural justification

+### Single Source of Truth

+This document (`DOCUMENTATION_CANON_LOCK.md`) is the **single source of truth** for documentation structure.

+**All structural questions must be resolved by reference to this document.**

+- ✅ If a directory is listed here → it is canonical
+- ❌ If a directory is not listed here → it is non-canonical
+- ✅ If a document's placement is described here → it is correct
+- ❌ If a document's placement contradicts this document → it is incorrect

+**No structural change can be made unconsciously.** All changes must pass through this lock document.

+---